julien-libert/julien-libert/README.md

 - 👋 Hi, I’m @julien-libert
-- 👀 I’m interested in development
+- 👀 I’m interested in web development
-- 🌱 I’m currently learning RabbitMQ
+- 🌱 I’m currently learning everyday new stuff
-- 💞️ I’m looking to collaborate on nothing particular
+- 💞️ I’m looking to collaborate on useful things
-- 📫 How to reach me: I let you find out
+- 📫 How to reach me: I let you find out ;)

 <!---
 julien-libert/julien-libert is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.